NumbersAlpha/Final-30-Project/README.md

  <b> Create and submit a PROPOSAL for your project that includes: </b>

 <em> A clear and articulate description of your project idea </em>
-* Take chess coordinates and convert them into music
+* Take chess notation and convert coordinates into music
-* Use individual coordinates as keys / chords
+* Separate black and white moves
+* Use chess files as a chord (starts at a point, ex.
+[A4])
-* Use a combination of coordinates a chords
+* Use chess ranks as a chord (starts at a point, ex.
+[C4])
+* Use Sonic Pi functions to make coding easier and more efficent
+* Use arrays to sort chess notation from start to finish
-* Use the significance of captures and checks as chords
+* Use special moves like <i> castling </i> as special combination of chords
+* Make it sound good

 <em> Why you are motivated to do this project </em>
 * Combines the arts of code and music into one project.

 <em> How you will incorporate your learnings from this course into the project </em>
 * Basic coding